muratk5n/thirdwave/en/README.md

 ---

-JCB, developer of the world’s first working construction machines powered by hydrogen, today unveiled another world first for the industry - a mobile hydrogen refueller.
-JCB is investing £100 million in a project to produce super-efficient hydrogen engines and has already showcased working prototypes of a backhoe loader and Loadall telescopic handler powered by hydrogen.
+"JCB, developer of the world’s first working construction machines powered by hydrogen, today unveiled another world first for the industry - a mobile hydrogen refueller.
+JCB is investing £100 million in a project to produce super-efficient hydrogen engines and has already showcased working prototypes of a backhoe loader and Loadall telescopic handler powered by hydrogen"

 <img width="340" src="https://pbs.twimg.com/media/FfviPRxXgAAffxW?format=jpg&name=small"/>

 ---

-It uses clean syntax, simple to use
+Has clean syntax, simple to use

 "@realpython

 rocketry: Modern Scheduling Library for Python #python"

 [[-]](https://twitter.com/realpython/status/1583850679906754561)

----

-Electrification is for inbred cocksuckers

 ---